Natalie Walter: Film

-Walter's most recent film role was starring as Melissa in Regarding Annabelle a short film by writer/director Gary Simpson which was included in the Official Selection at the Hollywood Short Film Festival and the European Short Film Festival.
+Walter's most recent film role was starring in Family Secrets opposite Eric Dane.
 Walter's other film credits include Woody Allen's 2010 romantic comedy You Will Meet a Tall Dark Stranger, The Wedding Video, I Want Candy, Lady Godiva and Remember Me?.

 Radio

 Walter has appeared on a number of programmes on BBC Radio 4, including Seekers, House of the Spirit Levels, Smelling of Roses, No Commitments and All My Life.
 In 2010 she played multiple comic characters in The Lucy Montgomery Show which was written by and starred Lucy Montgomery.